-a.
+- a.
 Preconstruction Surveys for Burrowing Owls.
 Prior to ground disturbance, a CPUC-approved biologist will conduct preconstruction take-avoidance surveys for burrowing owls within 150 meters of project areas in suitable habitat no more than 14 days prior to ground-disturbing activities according to methods outlined in the CDFW's 2012 (or most recent) Staff Report on Burrowing Owl Mitigation (CDFG 2012).
-Surveys will provide data on whether burrowing owls occupy the site and, if so, whether the owls are actively nesting.
+Surveys will provide data on whether burrowing owls occupy the site and, if so, whether the owls are actively nesting. - b.

-b.
 Burrowing Owl Impact Avoidance.
-If pre-construction take-avoidance surveys reveal the presence of any active burrowing owl burrows during breeding season, the burrows will be flagged and buffered.
+If pre-construction take-avoidance surveys detectreveal the presence of any active burrowing owl burrows during breeding season, the burrows will be flagged and buffered avoided, and construction activities within 150 meters will be enclosed by construction fencing.
 Buffer sizes are outlined in the CDFW's Staff Report on Burrowing Owl Mitigation.
-Active burrowing owl burrows should be monitored regularly according to methods outlined in the Nesting Bird Management Plan, and buffers should remain in place until the nest fledges or fails.
+Active burrowing owl burrows should be monitored regularly according to methods outlined in the Nesting Bird Management Plan, and buffers should remain in place until the nest fledges or fails. - c.

-c.
 Passive Eviction.
-Passive eviction and burrow closure are not recommended when this practice can be avoided.
-However, if passive eviction is required, it will occur according to CDFW's 2012 Staff Report on Burrowing Owl Mitigation.
-Owls may not be evicted until a Burrowing Owl Exclusion Plan is developed and approved by CDFW and CPUC; permanent loss of occupied burrows and habitat is mitigated in accordance with the CDFW 2012 document; monitoring is conducted to ensure take is avoided during eviction procedures; and excluded owls are documented using new burrows (if this can be confirmed).
-Owls may not be actively evicted (e.g., captured) without prior authorization from the CDFW and CPUC.
+If, in consultation with the CDFW, it is determined that project activities require removal of occupied burrows, or burrows potentially occupied by burrowing owls, eviction and burrow closure may be required to ensure against "take" of owls or nests.
+However, are not recommended when this practice can be avoided.
+However, if passive eviction is required, it will occur only after consulting withaccording to CDFW's 2012 Staff Report on Burrowing Owl Mitigation.
+Owls may not be evicted until and CDFW approval of a Burrowing Owl

+Exclusion Plan. is developed and approved by CDFW and CPUC; permanent loss of occupied burrows and habitat is mitigated in accordance with the CDFW 2012 document; Mmonitoring will be conducted to ensure take is avoided during eviction procedures.; and excluded owls are documented using new burrows (if this can be confirmed).
+Owls may not be actively evicted (e.g.,or captured) without prior authorization from the CDFW and CPUC.